 What are the Rules & Penalties for Using 401(k) Funds to Buy a House?

-This chart outlines some key differences between taking out a 401(k) loan and withdrawing funds from a 401(k).
+Here’s a side-by-side look at some key differences between taking out a 401(k) loan and withdrawing funds from a 401(k).

-• Must be repaid with interest in a certain period of time — usually 5 years
+• Must be repaid with interest in a certain period of time — usually 5 years.

 • The maximum loan amount is 50% of the vested account balance, or $50,000, whichever is less.
 (For accounts with a vested account balance of less than $10,000, the maximum loan amount is $10,000.)

-• Do not have to be repaid
+• Do not have to be repaid.

 • One can only withdraw enough to cover the immediate expense (a down payment, for example, not future monthly mortgage payments), with a limit of 50% of the vested balance or $50,000—whichever is less